terraform-cisco-modules/terraform-intersight-iks/modules/worker_profile/README.md

 }
 ```

 This module will create a VM Instance Policy for IKS.
 This policy can then be used to create IKS clusters.
+This can be used to create "t-shirt" sizes for the worker nodes.  (i.e small, medium, large, x-large, etc...)

 These resources are created